Jason Parker (American football)

-Jason Anthony Parker (born January 23, 1985) is a former American football defensive end for the Sacramento Mountain Lions of the United Football League.
+Jason Anthony Parker (born January 23, 1985) is an American former football defensive end for the Sacramento Mountain Lions of the United Football League.
 He was signed by the Kansas City Chiefs as an undrafted free agent in 2008.
 He played college football at Arizona.

-Early years
+Early life

 Parker prepped at Mission Bay Senior High School in San Diego, California where he played defensive end and tight end.

 College career

 Parker played college football at the University of Arizona.

 Professional career

 Kansas City Chiefs

-After going undrafted in the 2008 NFL Draft, Parker signed with the Kansas City Chiefs as an undrafted free agent.
+After going undrafted in the 2008 NFL draft, Parker signed with the Kansas City Chiefs as an undrafted free agent.
 He was waived during final cuts on August 30, only to be re-signed to the team's practice squad on September 2.
 He was released on October 1.

 California Redwoods

 Parker was signed by the California Redwoods of the United Football League on August 18, 2009.